Clownsw/Janus/README.md

 * Add Unicode support
 * Add receipt and validator (will be added soon hopefully)
 * Add the ability to encrypt\obfuscate resources

-# Conclusion

-If you found anything of value from this, feel free to share this project, I would greatly appreciate it.

-If you have any questions you can add me on Discord: Default#9365

-You can donate to my BTC wallet here: 34WFzRRRvscorHsVnLX656rGK4DBWqRKyi